The Market · The Diamond

 Before the .406, before the science of hitting, before two wars took five of his summers — there was a tall, restless rookie from San Diego and a small black-and-white card.
 The 1939 Play Ball #92 is where the greatest hitter who ever lived begins.

-The card itself is almost startling in its plainness: a sepia-grey photograph, a clean white border, no team logo, no flourish — just a twenty-year-old caught before the legend.
+The card itself is almost startling in its plainness: a sepia-gray photograph, a clean white border, no team logo, no flourish — just a twenty-year-old caught before the legend.
 That restraint is part of its pull.
 There is no hint, in that quiet image, of what the man would become.
 It is the rare rookie card that pictures a future immortal as the rest of the world saw him for the first time: a promising kid, nothing more.

 It pictures a future immortal exactly as the world first met him — a promising kid, nothing more.